 Because the gluten-free diet helped her pain as well as her digestive issues, she decided to share a few of her recipes with the world.
 That is when her former blog followers clamored for more, and Carla’s Gluten Free Recipe Box was born.
 Ever since she’s been cooking and baking her way to joy.

 Luckily she stayed on a gluten-free diet because she was recently diagnosed with multiple sclerosis (MS), which a gluten-free diet is known to help.
 While she is not diagnosed with celiac disease, she avoids even small amounts of gluten, as those with celiac disease and high gluten intolerance do.
 Therefore, rest assured the ingredients she suggests are safe for you.
 (Just be sure to double check product labels, as some of her recipes on this website date back to 2009.
 Ingredients often change.)

 Carla’s goal is to not only share her knowledge of gluten-free cooking and baking, as well as her gluten intolerance research but to make living a gluten-free lifestyle easier and appetizing for all.
 She resides in the lower foothills of Yosemite, north of Fresno, California.

 Carla’s Current Project:

 - After working with 20 gluten-free recipe testers for her upcoming print cookbook, she is editing and finalizing the book for publishing.
 The working title is, Carla’s Best 125 Gluten-Free Recipes.

-- Developing nutritious gluten-free products and recipes for large gluten free and vegan manufacturers.
+- Developing nutritious gluten-free products and recipes for large gluten free manufacturers.